optbot/daemon-setup/README.md

         /var/local/.virtualenvs/myservice/bin/python

 -   `upstart`: If set to `false`, no upstart file will be written.
-    This option is mainly provided for use during development.
-Once a dependent service is working, it should normally start if the server is restarted.
+    This option will normally only be used during development.
+Once a dependent service is fully functional, it should normally start whenever the server is restarted.
 But you may not want this behavior while the service is being developed.
 Defaults to `true`.